Akaban/coreml-vm/README.md

 ## Example .cml

-The following CoreML code will compute the n-th Fibonnaci number, the argument n is to be set in `fibo_arg`
+The following CoreML code will compute the n-th Fibonacci number, the argument n is to be set in `fibo_arg`

     let fibo_arg=10 in